Instrument Chronology: photos and videos in reverse order.

 Instrument # 47 (Five-String Instrument #17: Oliver Five String Fiddle)

-I handcrafted this five-string fiddle of “quilted” Big Leaf Maple, and Englemann Spruce, both purchased from Bruce Harvie, of Orcas Island Tonewoods.
-(Orcas Island is the largest of the San Juan Islands, in Washingto State.)
+(2024) I handcrafted this five-string fiddle of “quilted” Big Leaf Maple and Englemann Spruce.
+To begin with, both were part of a van-load of wood that I purchased from Bruce Harvie, of Orcas Island Tonewoods.
+(Geographically, in fact, Orcas Island is the largest of the San Juan Islands, in Washington State.)

-This instrument has a good, clear, powerful tone and is well-balanced across all five strings.
+This instrument produces a good, clear, powerful tone.
+Additionally, It is well-balanced across all five strings.

-Front view of a five-string bluegrass fiddle hancrafted in Oregon by artisanal luthier Chet Bishop.
+Englemann Spruce Front plate on a 5-string bluegrass fiddle handcrafted in Oregon by artisanal Luthier Chet Bishop

-Quilted maple back of a 5-string bluegrass fiddle, handcrafted in Oregon by artisanal luthier, Chet Bishop.
+Quilted maple side view of 5-string Bluegrass fiddle handcrafted in Oregon by Artisanal Luthier Chet Bishop

 Quilted Maple Back